CONTENTS

 Examples:

-• Employees take part in a corporate social responsibility initiative to hone their project management and team-building skills.
+• Employees participate in a corporate social responsibility initiative to enhance their project management and team-building skills.

-• A manager attends a conference on transformational leadership, exchanges ideas with industry experts, and discovers new managerial perspectives.
+• A manager attends a conference on transformational leadership, exchanges ideas with industry experts, and gains new managerial insights.

-• An executive participates in a volunteer project to develop their leadership skills in a non-hierarchical context.
+• An executive takes part in a volunteer project to strengthen their leadership competencies in a non-hierarchical environment.

 13. Collaborative leadership and co-development

-This approach is particularly well suited to changing work environments, where adaptability and cooperation are essential.
+This approach is particularly effective in changing work environments, where adaptability and cooperation are essential:

 • Shared leadership and horizontal management